Friday, September 20, 2013

 The Turkish Carian Coast offers lots of nooks and crannies, all within close range making it easy to find a decent anchorage.
 Where depths preclude anchoring alone, a rock or well-placed tree onshore is handy to tie a long line back to the boat.
 This technique is called “med-mooring” and like so many processes of boat-life required vital decisions to be made, starting with who was going to swim to shore with the line!
 “No swimming for me”, declared GS.
 Nor am I steering the boat so close to shore”….
 Yes, the old impasse!
 GS then spent hours looking through the Pilot for suitable anchorages and the Cap’n considered the value of replacing his current crew.

-Despite the stalemate and not having text-book procedures in place, we decided to give med mooring a shot at Kuruca Buku.
-On our second attempt, and with the Cap’n diplomatically in Bruce (rather than swimming), we settled in for a comfortable few days tucked up nicely into this pretty pine tree covered bay.
+Despite the stalemate and not yet having text-book procedures in place, we decided to give med mooring a shot at Kuruca Buku.
+On our second attempt, with the anchor set out and with the Cap’n diplomatically in Bruce (rather than swimming), we settled in for a comfortable few days tucked up nicely into this pretty pine tree covered bay.
 Here we finally met up with some cruising folks, Miranna from Perth and Canadians, Doug & Irene; we had quite a laugh.
 We had missed sailing in company since the KIPS left us in Mallorca.

 Extraordinary landscapes along the coast